omahs/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

 Note that `ctx.run()` accepts a string as an argument.
-This string is a command invocation, executed exactly as one would do in on the console.
+This string is a command invocation, executed exactly as one would do in the console.
 The command will be run in the folder defined by the `WORKDIR` entry in your image definition.

 ### Running multiple commands (prosaic way)